 During a backup using Veeam Agent for Microsoft Windows, each block is read.
 If a block is not readable (i.e., corrupted), Veeam Agent will skip that block and throw a warning message.

 Unreadable blocks on the disk may indicate that the disk is unhealthy, and replacement may be required.

 The NTFS file system stores information about bad blocks in a

 $BadClus metadata file.
 More information about NTFS file system metadata can be found here.

-$BadClus metadata file is backed up by Veeam Agent for Windows, if a bare-metal restore is performed to a new drive, the
+$BadClus metadata file is backed up by Veeam Agent for Microsoft Windows.
+If a bare-metal restore is performed to a new drive, the

 $BadClus metadata file, run the command shown in the solution section of this article.